Japan’s student protest movement around 1970 made American anti-war demonstrations look like picnics in the park.

 The police had shields, clubs and 10,000 teargas grenades.
 They cut off the auditorium’s water, gas and electricity.
 Helicopters dumped freezing water onto the students while enormous water cannons blasted the auditorium from below.
 Evening news reports televised ghostly images of the students hurling flaming bottles over the ramparts, creating arcs of sparks in the night sky.

 On the second day red, waterlogged flags still adorned the tower.
 The police continued the water attacks from above and below.
 The students maintained their avalanche of bricks and molotov-cocktails.
 But the cops made headway, advancing floor by floor, squeezing the radicals into the building’s top floor where escape was impossible.

-By Day 3, as the non-stop nationwide TV coverage transfixed Japan, the students were out of options and missiles.
-A few made catapults to fling their own shit at the police.
+On Day 3, as the non-stop nationwide TV coverage transfixed Japan, the students ran out of both missiles and options.
+A few flung their own shit at the police with improvised catapults.
 But despite their hopeless position they resolved to go down fighting.
 They grabbed their gebabô, soaked their anti-teargas towels in water – there was no shortage of that – and set themselves for the final onslaught.

 Wave after overwhelming wave of elite cops raided the top floor.
 Vicious hand-to-hand fighting ensued.
 The police prevailed.
 What remained of Yasuda Auditorium reverted to university control.

 The police commander then made an astonishing gesture.